 -

-Compounding results in your total exposure to investments being maximized.
-As short-term income is reinvested, the next time income such as dividends are paid, you’ll receive a larger payment than if you hadn’t reinvested.
+Compounding results in your total exposure to investments being maximised.
+As short-term income is reinvested, the next time income, such as dividends, is paid, you’ll receive a larger payment than if you hadn’t reinvested.
 As compounding generates exponential returns, it can be particularly beneficial if your investments are held long-term.

 - What factors can affect the rate of compounding?